WonderfulToolchain/agbpack/README.md

 ### Advanced usage

-Of course, applying `agbpack` to an otherwise unmodified GBA `.elf` only makes for a smaller `.gba` file - useful for demosceners, not so much for creating larger multiboot programs.
+Of course, applying `agbpack` to an otherwise unmodified GBA `.elf` only makes for a smaller `.gba` file - useful for demosceners, not so much for creating larger programs.

 For best results, adjust the link script and crt0 of your project so that: